Need help? We are available to speak to you 7 days a weekRead More

 I am the victim of family violence, how can I seek help?

-We understand that it must be a very tough time for you and/or your family members.
-However, you are not alone.
-If you have suffered from family violence, a number of national support lines are available to help you:
+We understand that it must be a very tough time for you and your partner and/or your family members.
+However, you are not alone in family violence.
+If you have suffered from family or domestic violence, a number of national support and confidential counselling lines are available to help you:

-• For financial assistance, please reach the Australian Red Cross.
+• For financial assistance, please reach out to the Australian Red Cross.

 • For a free session with a family relationship counsellor, call 1800RESPECT on 1800 737 732